 The key assumptions used in estimating the fair values of our rights to operate at our orbital locations included the following: (i) market penetration leading to revenue growth, (ii) profit margin, (iii) duration and profile of the build-up period, (iv) estimated start-up costs and losses incurred during the build-up period and (v) weighted average cost of capital.
-See Item 2, Note 8-Goodwill and Other Intangible Assets for discussion of the historical impairment charges recognized.
+See additional discussion under "Goodwill" above.

 Trade Name.
 We have implemented the relief from royalty method to determine the estimated fair value of the Intelsat trade name.
-The relief from royalty analysis is comprised of two major steps: (i) a determination of the hypothetical royalty rate, and (ii) the subsequent application of the royalty rate to projected revenue.
+The relief from royalty analysis is composed of two major steps: (i) a determination of the hypothetical royalty rate, and (ii) the subsequent application of the royalty rate to projected revenue.
 In determining the hypothetical royalty rate utilized in the relief from royalty approach, we considered comparable license agreements, an excess earnings analysis to determine aggregate intangible asset earnings, and other qualitative factors, each of which is considered a Level 3 input within the fair value hierarchy under ASC 820.

 The key assumptions used in our model to estimate the fair value of the Intelsat trade name included forecasted revenues, the royalty rate, the tax rate and the discount rate.
-See Item 2, Note 8-Goodwill and Other Intangible Assets for discussion of the historical impairment charges recognized.
+See additional discussion under "Goodwill" above.